128technology/docs/docs/intro_wa_quickstart_4_siteassign.md

 ---

 At this point you have the following:
-* your SSR device in your inventory.
+* Your SSR device in your inventory.
-* a WAN edge template for configuration in Mist.
+* A WAN edge template for configuration in Mist.
-* your WAN edge template associated with your site in Mist.
+* Your WAN edge template associated with your site in Mist.

 Associating the device with the site and template gets you working config!